The National Standards

 Accreditation

-Organisations that can show that they meet, and will continue to meet the National Standards, can be endorsed as Exemplary Volunteer-Involving Organisation.
+Organisations that can show that they meet, and will continue to meet the National Standards, can be endorsed as an Exemplary Volunteer-Involving Organisation.

 Endorsement Process